-The following tables show regulated substances that were required to be tested and were detected in Glendale drinking water in 2019.
+The following tables show regulated substances that were required to be tested and were detected in Glendale drinking water in 2021.
 The tables contain the name of each substance detected, the highest level allowed by regulation, the ideal goals for public health, the amount detected and the usual sources of such contamination.
 Certain contaminants are required to be monitored less than one time per year because concentrations of those contaminants are not expected to vary significantly from year to year.
-For those contaminants that were not required to be tested in 2019, this report includes data from the most recent required testing.
+For those contaminants that were not required to be tested in 2021, this report includes data from the most recent required testing.
 The presence of contaminants does not indicate that the water poses a health threat, only that they were detected during routine compliance monitoring.
-Glendale monitors for many more substances that were not detected in 2019.
+Glendale monitored for more substances which were not detected.